 For each account, you will be able to see the user’s name and email address.
 You will also be able to see the role assigned to them, last login date, and time remaining till account expires.

-Under the actions column, you can expire a login before its expiry, delete an account, or copy the temporary login URL.
+Under the actions column, you can expire a login before its expiry, delete an account, edit the user, and email or copy the temporary login URL.

 Once a temporary account is permanently deleted, all the content created by that user like posts or pages will show the administrator account as the author.

 That’s all, we hope this article allowed you to safely create temporary login for WordPress with no passwords.
-You may also want to see our guide on how to how to monitor user activity in WordPress with Simple History.
+You may also want to see our guide on how to how to monitor user activity in WordPress with Security Audit Logs.